 A summary of patients responsibilities include the right:

-- To do all they can to maintain their own health and the health of those dependent on them.
+- Do all they can to maintain their own health and the health of those dependent on them.

-- To advise of any significant medical history, diagnosis or risk factor of which they are aware.
+- Advise of any significant medical history, diagnosis or risk factor of which they are aware.

-- To advise of all concurrent treatment that they may be receiving from other healthcare providers.
+- Advise of all concurrent treatment that they may be receiving from other health care providers.

-- To advise the doctor or nurse if they do not understand advice or instructions, want more information or want time to consider their decision.
+- Advise the doctor or nurse if they do not understand advice or instructions, want more information or want time to consider their decision.

-- To act on advice given, or if they do not wish to do so, to inform the health doctor or nurse of their decision
+- Act on advice given, or if they do not wish to do so, to inform the health doctor or nurse of their decision

-- To advise us if you believe the health care you or someone dependent on you received is not adequate or appropriate.
+- Advise us if you believe the health care you or someone dependent on you received is not adequate or appropriate.

-- To respect the rights of other patients and their support persons
+- Respect the rights of other patients and their support persons

-- To cooperate with the non smoking and safety policy.
+- Cooperate with the non smoking and safety policy.